jolicode/JoliTypo/README.md

 Add your own Fixer / Contribute a Fixer
 =======================================

-// @todo

 - Write test
 - A Fixer is run on a piece of text, no HTML to deal with
 - Implement `JoliTypo\FixerInterface`
+- Pull request
+- PROFIT!!!

 Compatibility & OS support restrictions
 =======================================

-- Windows XP : Narrow No-Break Space can't be used, all other spaces are ignored but they do not look bad (normal space).
+- Windows XP : Thin No-Break Space can't be used, all other spaces are ignored but they do not look bad (normal space).
 - Mac OS Snow Leopard : no espaces fixes, demi-fixes, cadratin et demi-cadratin but does not look bad (normal space).

 BUT if you use a font (`@font-face` maybe) that contains all thoses glyphs, there will be no issues.